12.Chemistry & Mathematics(8)-Integration(2).

 integration1

-I conclude my posts on Calculus with this post.
-I sincerely hope that these basic concepts shall help us understand many topics in physical chemistry in a better way.
+I conclude my posts on calculus with this post.
+I sincerely hope that these basic concepts will help us understand many topics in physical chemistry in a better way.

 Be a perpetual student of life and keep learning …